 Chicken Salad Sandwich

-An unassuming chicken salad sandwich, made with leftover cooked chicken, can be a star in any meal.
+An unassuming chicken salad sandwich, made with leftover cooked chicken, is a great side dish for any meal.

 A good chicken salad sandwich can be a main dish, but here it is a dependable side.